danbev/nodejs-mqtt-integration-example/README.md

 It will parse messages and extract [TTN][ttn] (The Things Network) uplink messages from that stream.
-When a TTN uplink message is received for port 1 and with the payload `ping`, then it will respond with the current active response command.
+When a TTN uplink message is received for port 1 and with the payload is `ping`, then it will respond with the current active response command.

 The response will be sent back to the device using a downlink message.

-NOTE: A downlink message will only be sent shortly after the uplink message was received, as this is when the device expects it.
+***NOTE***: A downlink message will only be sent shortly after the uplink message was received, as this is when the device expects it.
 Setting a new response command will not send a new downlink message.

 When you send `led:on` to the device, the blue LED should turn on.
 When you send `led:off`, it should turn off again.

-NOTE: There is a short time window, between the device sending and receiving.
+***NOTE***: There is a short time window, between the device sending and receiving.
 It may happen that the downlink command takes a bit too long, and so it is delivered the next time the device connects.